Rakshanshetty1339/Design-And-Implementation-Of-Secured-Location-Tracking-Application/README.md

-Here’s a brief description you can use for your project’s README in your GitHub repository:

----

-## **Child Location Tracking System**

 ### **Overview**
-The **Child Location Tracking System** is a powerful and user-friendly application designed to ensure the safety and security of children by enabling real-time location tracking and activity monitoring.
+The **Design-And-Implementation-Of-Secured-Location-Tracking-Application** is a powerful and user-friendly application designed to ensure the safety and security of children by enabling real-time location tracking and activity monitoring.
 The system features two integrated modules: a **Parent Module** and a **Child Module**, providing seamless communication and oversight.

 ---